MaxiAdrien/titanic/README.md

 Based on Kaggle's Titanic competition: https://www.kaggle.com/competitions/titanic

-Ensemble of neural network, random forest and SVM
+Ensemble of tuned neural network, random forest and SVM

 Scored 78.9% accuracy, top 8% of submissions at the time of writing